shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     [caffe]$ cd ../pyxdnn/examples/batch_classify/
     ```

-9. Open `lab_part2.sh` script.
-Its the same Pyhton API from Part 1, but now you will add in the pointers to the outputs generated from the xfDNN tools, and flower images/labels to test the new model.
+9. Open the `lab_part2.sh` script.
+This is the same Pyhton API from Part 1, but now you will add in the pointers to the outputs generated from the xfDNN tools as well as flower images/labels to test the new model.

-10. Set your working dir where all of your xfDNN outputs are located, to simplify references to them.
-Throughput this lab, it has `/home/centos/xfdnn_18_04_02/models/flowers102`.
+10. Set your working dir to where your xfDNN outputs are located (this simplifies references to them).
+Throughout this lab, it has been  `/home/centos/xfdnn_18_04_02/models/flowers102`.
     ```sh
     # Set Working Dir Path
     export MODELS=/home/centos/xfdnn_18_04_02/models/flowers102
     ```

-11. Below is what you should see next.
-There are comments to help provide the right input parameters.
+11. Below shows what you should see next.
+Included are comments to help provide the right input parameters.
 The default values are already filled in.
 The parameters you need, but you didn't generate are:

     - `-outsz`    - For flowers102 the number of categories is `102`
     - `--labels`  - Labels are located here: `../../caffe/data/flowers102/synset_words.txt`